Jaden-Unruh/chess/README.md

 # Chess Engine
 ### By Jaden Unruh, for Philosophy 401: Decision Theory

+## Java
+As of the latest release (currently 0.0.1), the project runs out of a `.jar` file - this requires that the user has [Java](https://www.java.com/en/) installed to run.
+Below I will provide details on how to check if you have java installed, and how to install it if not, for both Windows and Mac computers.
+Note that this project was made in Java 21, so it's highly advisable that you use Java 21 or higher, as certain features may otherwise not be supported.

+In a future version, probably the 1.0.0 release, likely when I turn this assignment in, I'll pack it into `.exe` and Mach-O files to run on windows and MacOS without the need for java or other external libraries to be installed.
+In the meantime, though, I don't think that's worth doing for intermediate versions.

+### Windows
+To confirm if you have java installed, press `Windows` + `R` to open the Run dialog, type `cmd` and press `Enter`.
+This will open a command prompt window.
+Type `java -version` and press `Enter` to poll java version, and see what it says.
+If it says something like `'java' is not recognized as an internal or external command...`, then you don't have java installed.
+If you instead see a version number, that means you have java.
+This project was made in version 21, so it is highly advisable that you ensure your version is at least 21.
+See below for how to install or update.

+### MacOS
+To confirm if you have java installed, press `CMD` + `Space` to open the spotlight dialog, type `terminal` and press `Enter`.
+This will open the terminal.
+Type `java -version` and press `Enter` to poll java version, and see what it says.
+If it says something like `The operation couldn't be completed.
+Unable to locate...`, then you don't have java installed.
+If you instead see a version number, that means you have java.
+This project was made in version 21, so it is highly advisable that you ensure your version is at least 21.
+See below for how to install or update.

+### Installing or updating existing java install
+There are a few options - you can install directly from [java.com](https://www.java.com/en/download/).
+However, I use [Temurin](https://adoptium.net/temurin/releases/) from Adoptium, an open source Java build - there are many reasons to support open source software development, so I try to go that way when possible.
+Regardless of which route you go, ensure you're choosing the right build for your computer - either MacOS or Windows depending on your OS, and choosing either the ARM (aarch64) or x64 installer depending on whether your computer uses an ARM cpu or an x64 cpu.
+If you don't know this: AMD cpus are usually ARM, and Intel cpus are usually x64.
+If you have a mac computer with an M-series chip (M1, M2, M3, or M4), that's all Mac computers from November 2020 and later, these use ARM, so use that installer.

+If you're using Temurin, the installers have options for either `JRE` or `JDK`, and a download in `.pkg` or `.tar.gz` (Mac), and `.msi` or `.zip` (Windows).
+You only need the `JRE` to run java apps, the `JDK` is for development.
+I advise using the `.pkg` or `.msi` installer, depending if you're on Mac or Windows - these are nicely self-contained, the `.tar.gz` and `.zip` downloads are intended for slightly different use-cases.

+If you're using a linux computer, I assume you can choose the correct build for your specific system.

 ## How to use
 Download the runnable file from the `Releases` portion of this GitHub page.
 Use the most recent release, the file will be located under `Assets`.
 Double-click the file to run.
 If nothing happens, contact me, as something is wrong.
 The expected behavior is that a window will open, directing the user to a browser, to the page http://localhost:8080.
 The app runs a local webserver.
 Keep the application window open, closing it will shut down the webserver.
 Visiting [the mentioned page](localhost:8080) should display a chessboard set up for the start of a game.